The Friends of Thomas Greene Park

 Gowanus Canal Industrial legacy, Environmental Cleanups and Advocacy

-In 2010, the nearby Gowanus Canal became an Environmental Protection Agency (EPA) Superfund cleanup site, and Friends of Douglass Greene Park (FODGP) joined the EPA Gowanus Canal Community Advisory Group (CAG) as an organizational member.
+In 2010, the nearby Gowanus Canal became an Environmental Protection Agency (EPA) Superfund cleanup site, and Friends of Thomas Greene Park (FODGP) joined the EPA Gowanus Canal Community Advisory Group (CAG) as an organizational member.
 During the EPA Remedial Investigation process the community learned that land beneath the skatepark, basketball courts and pool at Thomas Greene Park contains remnants of the former Fulton Manufactured Gas Plant (MGP), which operated onsite from 1879 to 1929, and continues to leech coal tar waste underground into the Canal.
 The State will require energy giant National Grid to clean up the area and a Feasibility Study is expected by the end of 2013.

 To add to the challenging position of being an advocate for the environmental cleanup of the area, while still waiting to learn the level of detail in which the Thomas Greene Park and Double D Pool could potentially be impacted, in December 2012, the EPA added the potential siting of a raw sewage retention tank to be built beneath the Double D Pool in its proposed cleanup up plan.